sudanchapagain/zide/README.md

 4. `zellij action write 13`: Send the `<ENTER>` key to submit the commands.

 Lastly, `yazi` closes itself once you choose files, so `zide-yazi` will re-run itself so that `yazi` re-opens.
 If you chose a `directory`, it'll also re-open itself to that directory as its working dir.

-## Configuration

-You can configure the existing layouts (or create new ones) by editing the `.kdl` files in the `layouts/` directory.
-Here you can tweak things such as how wide you want `yazi` to be vs the editor, and any other layout tweaks you want to make.
-The one absolute requirement is that **your editor pane must be next to the `yazi` pane**.
-There's no way to uniquely identify the different panes in `zellij`, therefore these scripts depend on calling `zellij action focus-next-pane` to focus your editor from `yazi`.
-If you want to lay your panes out in a different way, you can update focus command in the `zide-yazi` script to make sure you focus the right pane.

-Both the `zide` and `zide-yazi` commands are somewhat configurable via some constants declared at the top of the scripts:

-### `zide`
-The main `zide` command controls opening new `zide` tabs, either in an existing session if inside one or starting a new one.

-1. `ZIDE_DEFAULT_LAYOUT`: Default layout.
-Available layouts can be found in the zide `layouts/` directory

-### `zide-yazi`
-The `zide-yazi` command is a wrapper around `yazi` which does most of the magic of communicating with your editor to open files and directories through `zellij` pane commands.
-Unless you're making custom layouts, you'll probably never need to run this yourself, but it is somewhat configurable.

-1. `EDITOR_COMMAND_PREFIX`: Character to open command mode in editor.
-In editors such as Helix and NeoVim, this is the `:`.
-2. `EDITOR_OPEN_COMMAND`: Editor open command, e.g. "open" or "vsplit" in Helix, "edit" in NeoVim, etc.
-3. `EDITOR_CD_COMMAND`: Editor command to change the editor's current working directory.
-In Helix and NeoVim, this is `cd`.

-The defaults will all work out of the box when using Helix as your editor, as that's my editor of choice, and Helix's lack of an IDE-like layout is the whole reason for this project.
-If you use NeoVim, be sure to update these to match NeoVim's expected commands.

-Additionally, there's a custom `yazi/yazi.toml` file included which will allow you to customize `yazi` when using `zide`.
-I mainly use this to force `yazi` into a single column mode, but any other yazi config options you need that only apply when using zide can go here (including `keymap` and `theme` configs). command.